Axion Searches with Two Superconducting Radio-frequency Cavities: Introduction

-A classic lab set up for ALP searches is known as the light-shining-through-walls (LSW).
+A classic laboratory setup for ALP searches is known as the light-shining-through-walls (LSW).
 In these experiments, a large number of photons are kept in an enclosed region with a strong constant background magnetic field.
 We will call this region the emitter or production cavity.
 In the presence of the $g_{a\gamma}$ interaction, photons will convert to axions, and escape the enclosure.
 A similar strong field region, which we call the receiver or detection cavity, is set up nearby to detect axions that convert back to photons.
 The current best limit from LSW is achieved by the OSQAR experiment: $|g_{a\gamma}|<3.5\times 10^{-8}\textrm{GeV}^{-1} $ for $m_a<0.3$~eV~\cite{Ballou:2015cka}.
 Operating at optical frequencies with high finesse cavities, the ALPS experiment took advantage of resonant production and detection~\cite{Hoogeveen:1990vq, Sikivie:2007qm} and achieved a limit~\cite{Ehret:2009sq} comparable to that set by OSQAR, with the prospect of an improvement by a factor $\sim10^3$ in ALPS II~\cite{Bahre:2013ywa}.
+At microwave frequencies, the LSW setup has been implemented by the CROWS experiment and has set a comparable limit~\cite{Betz:2013dza}.

 In this work we propose a LSW axion search strategy using superconducting radio-frequency (SRF) cavities in the GHz range.
 SRF cavities can have an exceptionally high quality factor, potentially $Q\gtrsim10^{10}$ (see~\cite{Padamsee_2017} for a review).
 This can help boost the number of photons in the emitter and also the detectable signal power in the receiver.
 This is already put to use at the Dark SRF, an ongoing LSW experiment at Fermilab searching for dark photons~\cite{DarkSRF, DarkSRF2}.
+Dark SRF has demonstrated a large field in the emitter cavity, of order $E_\mathrm{peak}\sim72$~MV/m in its high power run\footnote{Dark SRF quotes the accelerating electric field, $E_\mathrm{acc}\sim 40$~MV/m, which is the average magnitude of the field along the cavity axis.
+For the elliptical cavities of Dark SRF this field is a factor of $\sim 1.8$ lower than the peak field.}.
+In addition, Dark SRF demonstrated frequency stabilization of order a Hz with a rigid cavity cage and piezo actuators~\cite{DarkSRF2}.
 Large constant magnetic fields, however, could result in flux penetration in the SRF cavity, ruining its high $Q$ property.
-To circumvent this problem we will rely on oscillatory cavity modes that will be excited in both the receiver and the emitter.
+To circumvent this problem we will rely on oscillatory cavity modes~\cite{Sikivie:2010fa} that will be excited in both the receiver and the emitter.